ShekharReddy4/ShekharReddy4.github.io/about/index.md

 <center>hey, I am <a href="http://ShekharReddy4.github.io"><b>Shekhar Reddy</b></a>.
 A FullStack Developer</center>

 ## About
-Undergrad in Computer Science and Engineering.
+Graduate Student in Computer Science at Texas Tech University